megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     Try<ApplicationState> onRollback(byte[] version);
     }

 For example, the custom application may have the possibility to tokenize cars by creation of Box entries - let’s call them CarBox.
 Each CarBox token should represent a unique car by having a unique *VIN* (Vehicle Identification Number).
-To do this Sidechain developer may define ApplicationState where to keep the list of actual VINs and reject transactions with CarBox tokens with VIN already existing in the system.
+To do this Sidechain developer may define ApplicationState to store the list of actual VINs and reject transactions with CarBox tokens with VIN already existing in the system.

-Overall next custom state checks could be done here:
+The next custom state checks could be done here:

-  * ```public boolean validate(SidechainStateReader stateReader, SidechainBlock block)``` --  any custom block validation could be done here if function return false then block will note be accepted by Sidechain Node at all
+  * ```public boolean validate(SidechainStateReader stateReader, SidechainBlock block)``` --  any custom block validation could be done here.
+If the function return's false then block will note be accepted by Sidechain Node at all.

-  * ```public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)``` -- any custom checks for transaction could be done here, if function return false then transaction is assumed as invalid and for example will not be included in a memory pool.
+  * ```public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)``` -- any custom checks for transaction could be done here, if function return's false then transaction is assumed as invalid and for example will not be included in a memory pool.

   * ```public Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] version, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove)``` -- any specific action after block applying in State could be defined here.